bboc/mdtools/slides/slides.md

       a third chapter:
         - this has one section

-      end: end_slides
+      end: SKIP

 The repository for "S3 - All Patterns explained" serves as an example for the [file structure](https://github.com/S3-working-group/s3-all-patterns-explained/tree/master/src), the [config file](https://github.com/S3-working-group/s3-all-patterns-explained/blob/master/s3-all-patterns-explained.yaml) and a [build script](https://github.com/S3-working-group/s3-all-patterns-explained/blob/master/build-slides.sh) for building reveal.js, wordpress and Deckset versions.

-Each chapter, as well as the optional groups introduction and closing may contain an section `index.md` as a preamble,  which is automatically included.
+Each chapter, as well as the optional groups introduction and appendix may contain an section `index.md` as a preamble,  which is automatically included.
 This section is not included in the numbering of the chapter's sections.

 Title slides as text or image (or both) can be generated for each chapter with command line options.